hpe-dev-incubator/hpe-dev-portal/content/blog/automate-boot-from-san-target-configurations-using-redfish.md

 You can monitor the server restart state and continue the configuration when it reaches the `FinishedPost` state, and the `vMainDeviceDiscoveryComplete` device discovery state.
 More details about monitoring server state is described in this [article](https://developer.hpe.com/blog/master-the-redfish-server-states-to-improve-your-monitoring-and-manageme/).

-The server state can be retrieved with:
+The server state can be retrieved with the following command:

 ```markdown
 ilorest serverstate